 The 6+1 Reasons to Be Zesftful for Zingiber

 Now that the Halloween festivities have passed and the fall of 2014 is drifting into a fond memory, it’s time to think about the upcoming holidays.
-For me, this conjures up memories of yummy warm drinks, smells of gluten-free baked treats, and gatherings with my family sitting around (safe) cozy fires.
+For me, this conjures up memories of yummy warm drinks, smells of gluten-free baked treats (I have Celiac disease), and gatherings with my family sitting around (safe) cozy fires.

 Being inside more means inhaling more stale air, so are you diffusing!?
 I know I am and I will be enjoying the sweet and warming smells of my favorite spice oils.
 These essential oils will support me during the holiday season by oxygenating my geeky brain, supporting my immune system, and helping to keep me calm amongst the holiday bustle.